sainitush/rtrlib/README.md

 Directories
 -----------
-* cmake/      - CMake modules
+* cmake/      - CMake modules.
-* doxygen/    - Example code and graphics used in the Doxygen documentation
+* doxygen/    - Example code and graphics used in the Doxygen documentation.
-* rtrlib/     - Header and source code files of the RTRlib
+* rtrlib/     - Header and source code files of the RTRlib.
-* tests/      - Unit tests
+* tests/      - Unit tests.
-* tools/      - Contains the rtrclient
+* tools/      - Contains the rtrclient.

 Contact